 CVS may be offered if you are at higher risk for chromosome problems.
 You may also

-be offered it if you have a family history of a genetic problem that is testable from
+be offered it if you have a family history of a genetic problem diagnosed by testing

 the placental tissue.
 CVS is usually done between the 10th and 13th weeks of pregnancy.

-The exact method for CVS an vary, but the procedure involves putting a small tube
+The exact method for CVS can vary, but the procedure involves putting a small tube